Music Staff

 Ralph is in great demand in the Washington, DC area as an artist and session musician.
 He can be heard on more than 60 recordings, including Scottish, English country, contradance, hoedown, folk, bluegrass, klezmer, blues, swing, jazz combos, and big band styles.

-Up Julie Gorka, piano
+Up Andy Imbrie, piano

-Up Miranda Weinberg, fiddle
+Up Adam Oleksa, fiddle

 Up Dave Wiesler, piano and guitar